Turin, the first capital of the unified Italy in 1861 has a long and noble history interlaced with the Duchy of Savoy

 Torino lies in a favorable location at the foot of the majestic Alps which look like embracing the city.
 It is said, the Alps here are shy like the beautiful women: only in special weather conditions the Alps let themselves show off, and when that happens it is such a spectacular view that you will never forget it!

-River Po cuts the city in one larger and flatter part and in another smaller hilly part from where you can enjoy beautiful views.
+River Po cuts the city in one larger and flatters part and in another smaller hilly part from where you can enjoy beautiful views.

 Now let's start to walk and discover some of the most important monuments of Turin:

 This church was built to commemorate the victory of Vittorio Emanuele I of Savoy over Napoleon's armies in 1814 and was inaugurated in 1831.
 Church Gran Madre di Dio is one of the most important churches of Turin.
 Its dome is considered one of the greatest technical achievements of the neo-classical architecture in Piedmont.

 After visiting the church, cross bridge Vittorio Emanuele I that will take you to the large square of Piazza Vittorio Veneto.
 Here, you can get aware of why Turin is the city of the arcades.
 In fact, here you can walk around the city even on a rainy day, you will not get wet thanks to its many pedestrian ways with arcades.
 In the city center, there are 18 kilometers of arcades, 12,5 kilometers of those are also interconnected.
 In this way, Turin has the largest pedestrian area in Europe.